Whiplash (album): Reception

 Whiplash reached number 9 in the UK, and number 158 in the US.
 All three of the album's singles charted highly on the UK Singles Chart: "She's a Star" at number 9, "Tomorrow" at number 12, and "Waltzing Along" at number 23.
 The album was certified gold by the British Phonographic Industry (BPI), and "She's a Star" was certified silver.
-Whiplash was chosen as one of the 50 best albums of 1997 by Q.
+Whiplash was chosen as one of the 50 best albums of 1997 by Q. Clash included "Tomorrow" and "She's a Star" on their list of the top 10 best James songs, with writer Richard Bowes considering the latter on par with similar 1997 songs, "Paranoid Android" by Radiohead and "Bitter Sweet Symphony" by the Verve.

 Track listing

 All tracks written by James, except "Tomorrow" by James and Brian Eno.